mgsloan/mgsloan-dotfiles/readme.md

 TODO: package this up / write a blog post about it.

 ### Environment variables to enable computer specific settings

+FIXME: Currently nothing actually uses these variables, and I haven't moved my old laptop over to an updated version of this config quite yet.

 As much as possible, I want to be able to still use this repo with my old computer setup.
 I didn't want to fuss around with also reinstalling things on